-You’ll first want to familiarize yourself with the reports you can find in the EPN portal and with the metrics you’ll see in each.
-Use these reports to view your earnings and find out what metrics contributed them.
-You can look at these numbers over different time periods and grouped by a few different useful categories.
+First, you’ll want to become familiar with the reports available in the partner portal and the metrics of each.
+Use these to view your earnings and see how your activity is contributing to the bottom line.
+Compare numbers over different time periods and organize by several useful categories.

-In order to make sense of what you’re seeing in these reports and to ultimately use what you see to optimize your account, we suggest thinking about it in terms of three big questions:
+In order to make sense of the data you’re looking at, and use the data to optimize your traffic, we suggest thinking about the following questions:

 - What’s going on?